PARTS IN 1-3 DAYS

-Open Corner: Chosen for Aluminum parts where as full weld penetration is important.
+Open Corner: Chosen for Aluminum parts where a full weld penetration is important.
 Typically there is no need for bend relief when open corner construction is chosen.
-Open corner construction can also be used for other materials where parts are subject to high stress environments.
+Open corner construction can also be used for other materials where parts are subject to high-stress environments.

-Pop Rivet Flanges: Similar to spot weld flanges are typically the most economical choice to secure the corners of a sheet metal part.
-Holes are added thru the walls with flanges where pop rivets are inserted to secure the corner.
+Pop Rivet Flanges: Similar to spot welds, flanges are typically the most economical choice to secure the corners of a sheet metal part.
+Holes are added through the walls with flanges where pop rivets are inserted to secure the corner.

+What is Wall Thickness?
 Wall thickness refers to the overall thickness of the metal being used to create the part.
 Sheet metal parts are created from a single sheet of metal.
-This means, the part needs to maintain a uniform wall thickness.
-Prototek can manufacture sheet metal parts ranging in thickness from .0.010 inches to .25 inches.
+This means the part needs to maintain a uniform wall thickness.

 Slots and Holes